MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/message-map-macros-mfc.md

 ## <a name="end_message_map"></a>  END_MESSAGE_MAP

-Termina la definizione della mappa del messaggio.
+Termina la definizione della mappa messaggi.

 ### <a name="syntax"></a>Sintassi